jay-joshy/allergyguide/content/topics/tests/food_challenge.md

 With a negative OFC, this Work Group recommends encouraging the patient to ingest the food in a manner typical of dietary consumption, at least eating it periodically

+# rough

+peanut challenge
+syringe is pretty easy
+(doesn't work for all butters --- speaking from experience.
+Wear gloves if you are allergic -- also from experience) 0.4 ml
+1
+4
+10
+=> 15 = 3tbsp

+ask families to bring vehicles for food